Deep Curvilinear Editing: Commutative and Nonlinear Image Manipulation for Pretrained Deep Generative Model: Experiments

 \paragraph{Datasets, Backbones, and Comparison Methods} We examined CurvilinearGANSpace and related methods using combinations of datasets, GANs, and reconstructors, as summarized in Table~\ref{tab:datasets}. $N$ denotes the number of dimensions of the latent space $\mathcal Z$, and $N'$ denotes the number of dimensions used for training.
 For StyleGAN2, $W$ space was used as the latent space.
 For ILSVRC and CelebA-HQ, we used pre-trained models from their official repositories.
 These experimental settings are identical to those in previous studies~\cite{voynov2020unsupervised,Tzelepis_2021_ICCV}.
 See Appendix~\ref{appendix:datasets} and the references~\cite{voynov2020unsupervised,Tzelepis_2021_ICCV} for more details.

 For comparison, we used a method that assumes linear arithmetic~\cite{voynov2020unsupervised} and a method that assumes attribute vector fields called WarpedGANSpace~\cite{Tzelepis_2021_ICCV}.
 To clarify the difference, we hereafter refer to the former method as LinearGANSpace.
-We used their pre-trained models trained using the same framework. \footnote{ \url{https://github.com/anvoynov/GANLatentDiscovery} for LinearGANSpace.} \footnote{ \url{https://github.com/chi0tzp/WarpedGANSpace} for WarpedGANSpace and attribute predictors.}
+We used their pre-trained models for all but the LSUN Car dataset and used our own trained models for the LSUN Car dataset, each trained in the same framework. \footnote{ \url{https://github.com/anvoynov/GANLatentDiscovery} for LinearGANSpace.} \footnote{ \url{https://github.com/chi0tzp/WarpedGANSpace} for WarpedGANSpace and attribute predictors.}

 \paragraph{Architectures and Hyperparameters} As the bijective mapping $f$, we used a continuous normalizing flow with six concatsquash layers~\cite{grathwohl2019ffjord}.
 We set the number of hidden units equal to the input dimension and used hyperbolic tangent function as its activation function.
 See Appendix~\ref{appendix:implementation} for more introduction.
 We used Adam optimizer~\cite{Kingma2015} with a constant learning rate of $10^{-4}$.
 We used $\lambda=0.25$, which is equivalent to that used by previous studies~\cite{voynov2020unsupervised,Tzelepis_2021_ICCV}.
 For simplicity, we used $\alpha=1$.